Joey Ramone: Illness and death

-In 1995, Ramone was diagnosed with lymphoma.
+In 1994, Ramone was diagnosed with lymphoma.
 He kept his condition private until it was revealed on March 19, 2001, that he was battling the disease.
 In December 2000, Ramone had a fall that broke his hip and was hospitalized.
 His condition deteriorated after the fall.
 He died of the illness at New York-Presbyterian Hospital on April 15, 2001, aged 49.
 He was reportedly listening to the song "In a Little While" by U2 when he died.
-In an interview in 2014 for Radio 538, U2 lead singer Bono stated that Joey Ramone's family had told him this; later, Joey's friend Andy Shernoff (of The Dictators) also confirmed it.
+In an interview in 2014 for Radio 538, U2 lead singer Bono stated that Joey Ramone's family had told him this; later, Joey's friend Andy Shernoff (of the Dictators) also confirmed it.
 Joey's funeral was attended by former bandmates Tommy, Richie and C. J. Ramone, along with Debbie Harry and Chris Stein of Blondie, and Joan Jett.
 Joey is interred at New Mount Zion Cemetery in Lyndhurst, New Jersey.

+In an obituary piece, MTV News said: "With his trademark rose-colored shades, black leather jacket, shoulder-length hair, ripped jeans and alternately snarling and crooning vocals, Joey was the iconic godfather of punk."
+MOJO wrote an obituary for Ramone and said: "[that he] came to be the supreme icon of punk rock is proof of how much one determined misfit can change the world".

 His solo album Don't Worry About Me was released posthumously in 2002, and features the single "What a Wonderful World", a cover of the Louis Armstrong standard.
-MTV News said: "With his trademark rose-colored shades, black leather jacket, shoulder-length hair, ripped jeans and alternately snarling and crooning vocals, Joey was the iconic godfather of punk."
-MOJO wrote an obituary for Ramone and said: "[that he] came to be the supreme icon of punk rock is proof of how much one determined misfit can change the world".
+The cover was also featured on the 2003 Freaky Friday soundtrack.

 Legacy

 Continued popularity

 Joey Ramone is regarded as one of the greatest influences in the history of punk music.
-In a commerorative 2001 article for PopMatters, Devon Powers writes that "he also popularised and solidified the blueprint of a musical form which broke rock and roll irreparably."
+In a commemorative 2001 article for PopMatters, Devon Powers writes that "he also popularised and solidified the blueprint of a musical form which broke rock and roll irreparably."

 In 2022, Brookfield Asset Management acquired a majority stake in the music-publishing rights of Ramone for around US$10 million.